lopezsam/GotE-CanSat/GOTEv1/README.md

 GoTE-CanSat
 ===========
-FSW Repository -put all FSW files here
+Subsystems- place all related files in respective folder